-These guidelines form part of a living document.
-ACIAR encourages researchers to provide constructive feedback about research teams experiences in using this document, including what sections were most useful, what worked and what didn't work.
-Your ongoing feedback will help ensure the guidelines remain a living document and a useful resource for all researchers.
-Please send your comments to Jane.Alver@aciar.gov.au
+ACIAR encourages researchers to provide constructive feedback about research teams experiences in using this document, including what worked and what didn't work.
+Your ongoing feedback will help ensure the guidelines remain a useful resource for all researchers.
+(This document was prepared by Dr Jo Caffrey, University of Canberra and inaugural ACIAR Visiting Fellow).
+Please send your comments to jane.alver@aciar.gov.au